 - Consider circuit training or performing strength training exercises back to back to keep your heart rate elevated.

 - Increase the frequency and duration of your strength training workouts.
-Aim for two to three sets of 8 to 15 exercises per workout, performing 8 to 12 reps per set.
+Aim for 2 to 3 sets of 8 to 15 exercises per workout, performing 8 to 12 reps per set.

 Can you lose belly fat by lifting weights?

-In general, if you are successful with losing weight by engaging in weight lifting, then stored fat in your belly can certainly be burned as well!
-Unfortunately, you cannot spot reduce fat, so simply doing ab exercises will not result in you having less fat on your stomach.
+In general, if you successfully lose weight by weight lifting, then stored fat in your belly can certainly be burned as well!
+Unfortunately, you can’t spot reduce fat, so simply doing ab exercises will not result in you having less fat on your stomach.

-Genetics determine where you tend to store fat the most, as well as where your body will burn fat first and last.
+Genetics determine where you tend to store fat the most and where your body will burn fat first and last.
 Most people naturally store fat in their abdominal area, making losing belly fat a common goal.
-Stick to your regimen, be patient, and you will eventually start to lose belly fat.
+Stick to your regimen, be patient, and you’ll eventually start to lose belly fat.

-If you’re just starting out, you need to begin somewhere.
-Below, we outlined a simple weight training routine to get you started:
+If you’re a beginner, you need to start somewhere.
+Here’s a simple weight training routine to get you started:

 Warm-up